avatosystems/avatosystems.github.io/README.md

 ## Updating Avato

 You can update Avato as new versions become available by simply running the command ```docker exec avato ant update``` while your Avato container is running, or from the HTML5 UI when the platoform/updates package is intalled.
-Other available Avato ant commands like "hot-deploy" can be executed im similar fashion - run ```docker exec avato ant help``` for more information.
+Other available Avato ant commands like "hot-deploy" can be executed in similar fashion - run ```docker exec avato ant help``` for more information.

 ## In Closing